1955 Chicago White Sox season

 The 1955 Chicago White Sox season was the team's 55th season in the major leagues, and its 56th season overall.
+The White Sox started the season with a plus 40 run-differential in their first 8 games.
+Good for 2nd best in the modern era.
 They finished with a record of 91–63, good enough for third place in the American League, 5 games behind the first place New York Yankees.